 About the Exam

 The POCT Professional Certification exam is a two-hour exam consisting of 160 multiple choice questions.
 The exam is only available online and is monitored by an online proctor via webcam.
 This allows candidates to take the timed exam in the convenience of their own home or via personal laptop at a time scheduled by the candidate.
-The exam is offered twice annually, in the spring (last week of May) and fall (first week of November).
+The exam is offered twice annually, in the Spring (late May) and Fall (early November).

-The following deadlines are for the fall 2021 exam cycle.
+The following deadlines are for the Fall 2022 exam cycle.
 All applications must be completed online and require an AACC account.
 AACC membership is not required.

 How Do I Apply?